papermerge/documentation/docs/setup/extra-ocr-langs.md

 # Add Extra OCR Languages

-By default the {{extra.project}} Docker image includes English, German, French, Italian, Romanian and Portugues OCR languages.
+By default the {{extra.project}} Docker image includes English, German, French, Italian, Spanish, Romanian and Portugues OCR languages.

 You install extra languages in docker image by creating a new Dockerfile from papermerge/papermerge docker image.
 Create new docker file with following content: